|Alma Mater:||Illinois Wesleyan|

 One of the most well-respected teachers in college basketball, Jim Molinari joined the Nebraska staff in April of 2014, and brings over three decades of Division I coaching experience to Nebraska, including 20 years of head coaching experience.

-He is a three-time conference coach of the year during his career, while he has guided nine teams to postseason play.
+He is a three-time conference coach of the year during his career, while he has guided nine teams to postseason play and has over 300 wins as a college head coach.
 In addition, he has been a member of 10 NCAA Tournament staffs during his 12 season as a Division I assistant coach.

 Molinari spent the past six seasons at Western Illinois, leading the Leathernecks to their first-ever postseason appearances at the Division I level.
 In 2012-13, he guided WIU to a 22-9 record and a share of the Summit League regular-season title with a 13-3 mark.
 The 22 wins were the program’s highest total since moving to Division I while he was named the Summit League Coach of the Year and the NABC District 12 Coach of the Year.
 He was also a finalist for the Hugh Durham Award (CollegeInsider.com Mid-Major Coach of the Year).
 WIU led the nation in fewest fouls committed and was second in scoring defense at 52.6 points per game, while ranking in the top 75 in six categories.
 Molinari coached Terell Parks who was tabbed second-team NABC all-district and also named first-team All-Summit League and the Summit League Defensive Player of the Year in 2012-13.